-Our Young Religious Unitarian Universalists (YRUU) program provides a nurturing spiritual home for teens (usually grades 9-12).
+Our Young Religious Unitarian Universalists (YRUU) program provides a nurturing spiritual home for teens (currently grades 7-12).
 Our open, sharing environment encourages new friendships that can last a lifetime.
 YRUU meets each Sunday during the 10:30 service.
 Join us soon any Sunday morning!

 I appreciate the support everyone provides...until YRUU, I never really knew everyone! --Livy

 I like this group because I am accepted at all times and everybody is very friendly. --Douglas

 I keep coming back to YRUU to renew the connections I've made while growing up in this church.
 I also enjoy seeing the younger children grow and change. --Jeremy

 What we do

 Each week, we participate in meaningful dialogue about things that really matter.
 We plan and participate in many activities throughout the church year, including a variety of service projects and social outings: